ishaq4466/Docker/Docker-with-volume.md

+# Docker with Volumes

->1.Docker with "volumes or bind mounts or tmpfs"
->help to persit data on the host machine even if
->we delete the container's
+1.Docker with "volumes or bind mounts or tmpfs" help to persit data on the host machine even if we delete the container's

->2.When you use a bind mount, a file or directory
->on the host machine is mounted into a container.
-The file or
->directory is referenced by its full or relative path on the
->host machine.
-By contrast, when you use a volume, a new directory
->is created within Docker’s storage directory on the host machine, and
->Docker manages that directory’s contents.
+2.When you use a bind mount, a file or directory on the host machine is mounted into a container.
+The file or directory is referenced by its full or relative path on the host machine.
+By contrast, when you use a volume, a new directory is created within Docker’s storage directory on the host machine, and Docker manages that directory’s contents.

->3.Bind mounts are very performant, but they rely on the host
->machine’s filesystem having a specific directory structure available.
+3.Bind mounts are very performant, but they rely on the host machine’s filesystem having a specific directory structure available.
->If you are developing new Docker applications, consider using named
+If you are developing new Docker applications, consider using named volumes instead
->volumes instead

->4.
-Getting Hands dirty with Volume
+4. Getting Hands dirty with Volume

 >$docker pull redis